 - Social Media Mentions: While ramping up towards the event, an option for social media content can include mentioning sponsors and thanking them for their support, along with a blurb of what their business is about.
 This can include a post on social media platforms or an excerpt in newsletters.

-While monetary donations are ideal, fun runs also require prizes, giveaways and other materials to be successful.
-Consider asking for things that would otherwise cost money, such as donating the medals for the attendees or winners, giveaways to offer in goody bags, raffle prizes and more.
+While monetary donations are ideal, fun runs also require prizes, giveaways, and other materials to be successful.
+Consider asking for things that would otherwise cost money, such as donating the medals for the attendees or winners, giveaways to offer in goody bags, raffle prizes, and more.
 To give an extra touch of customization, accessories like sweatbands and t-shirts are also helpful in-kind donations to consider inquiring about.

 Fun Run After-Party Fun

-An after-party is a must, not only for raising money but for making the event fun.
+An after-party is a must, not only for raising money but for making the running event fun.
 Have local bands play and award prizes to the top fundraisers.
 Allow sponsors to showcase their wares at booths, which are also available for a fee.
 Local food trucks can come too – and donate a percentage of funds to your cause.
 This is your chance to shine and get your participants excited for next year.

-How to Organize a Fun Run
+How to Organize a Fun Run or Jog-a-thon

 For all the in’s and out’s of a successful fun run, check out our blog: Organizing a Fun Run: Money Making Success in 13 Steps.